-• inmate when c acility is a prison, does it attempt to conduct a mental health evaluation of all known on-inmate abusers within 60 days of learning of such abuse history and offer treatment leemed appropriate by mental health practitioners?
-(NA if the facility is a jail.) \Box No \Box NA Audito Auditor Overall Compliance Determination ☐ Exceeds Standard (Substantially exceeds requirement of standards) \boxtimes Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (Requires Corrective Action)
+• inmate when o acility is a prison, does it attempt to conduct a mental health evaluation of all known -on-inmate abusers within 60 days of learning of such abuse history and offer treatment deemed appropriate by mental health practitioners?
+(NA if the facility is a jail.) □ No □ NA Audito Auditor Overall Compliance Determination ☐ Exceeds Standard (Substantially exceeds requirement of standards) Exceeds Standard (Substantially exceeds requirement of standards) \boxtimes Meets Standard (Substantial compliance; complies in all material ways with the standard for the relevant review period) Does Not Meet Standard (Requires Corrective Action)

 The medical personnel ensures that victims of sexual assault receive prompt and appropriate medical follow up treatment.
-The nature and scope are determined by medical and mental health practitioners according to their professional judgment.
+Nature and scope are determined by medical and mental health practitioners according to their professional judgment.

-The facility does not have 24 hr. medical coverage, but during off hours medical staff are on call and will respond to the facility for a PREA incident.
+The facility has 24 hr. medical coverage medical staff are available and will respond to a PREA incident.
 This was confirmed during staff interviews and investigation review.